Compete High

 Managing Customer Expectations: Communicating Specials, Delays, and Changes

-Open communication is the key to expectation management.
+Open communication and interpersonal skills are the key to expectation management.
 Notify customers as soon as possible about specials, service delays related to kitchen gotchas, or menu alterations.
 Make sure things like dishes (‘This special wasn’t available; would you like something else?’) are communicated.
 This will alleviate frustrations and enable food service managers to provide a productive eating experience.

 Handling Feedback and Complaints: Turning Negative Experiences into Positive Outcomes